 - For these applets to work you must have the Java Runtime Environment 7 (Java 8 seems to work too) installed on your computer.
 If you don’t have it you can download it here: JRE 7 download.

 - To download the applets click on the download links below.
-We provide support for most usual systems: Windows 32/64 bits, Mac OS X, Linux 32/64.
+We provide support for most usual systems: Windows 32/64 bits, macOS, Linux 32/64 bits.
 If you are having any trouble making the applet work contact Prof. G. Chapuis.

 An applet to explore the point group symmetry of platonic and other polyhedra.
 In particular, rotations, inversion and combinations of them can be simulated.

 An applet to simulate any periodic pattern corresponding to one of the 17 possible two-dimensional symmetry groups (17 planar groups).

 A series of tools to visualize among others the Wyckoff positions of each space group in 3D.